sdiehl/stephendiehl.com/posts/agda.md

 ### Agda Tutorial

-There wasn't much information on about bootstrapping an Agda installation so I figured I'd write a quick guide.
+There wasn't much information on about bootstrapping an Agda installation so I figured I'd write a quick intro guide to getting started hacking with Agda.
+Agda is a deep subject so this only scratch the surfcae.

-I'm assuming you have the necessary Haskell infrastructure in place.
+Sssuming you have the necessary Haskell and Cabal infrastructure in place you can run:

 ```bash
 $ cabal install agda agda-executable
 ```

 For integration with Emacs run